chsong75/OminiControl-Flux-Diffusion/README.md

 ## Limitations
 1. The model's subject-driven generation primarily works with objects rather than human subjects due to the absence of human data in training.
 2. The subject-driven generation model may not work well with `FLUX.1-dev`.
-3. The released model currently only supports the resolution of 512x512.
+3. The released model only supports the resolution of 512x512.

 ## Training
 Training instructions can be found in this [folder](./train).